UtkarshPathrabe/Image-and-Video-Processing--From-Mars-to-Hollywood-with-a-stop-at-the-Hospital--Duke-University/Weekly Quizzes/Quiz 06/Quiz 06.md

 Question 03
 -----------
-Consider the functional (???|???I|p) for an image I(x,y) and p>0.
+Consider the functional (Integral|Del I|p) for an image I(x,y) and p>0.
 For which p the Euler-Lagrange of the functional will lead to anisotropic diffusion?

 ### Answer
 p = 1.